Prisons are covid hotspots. But few countries are prioritizing vaccines for inmates.

 South Korea, which saw a major prison outbreak beginning in December, has put in place strict new distancing measures for prisoners, but has yet to begin mass vaccination, inside prisons or out.

 Many other countries, including China and Russia, have not publicized any plans for targeted vaccinations in prisons.
 Neither have most European countries, including France and Germany, although Switzerland’s Zurich region said it would inoculate residents of institutions after the elderly, alongside health care workers, before the rest of the population.
 The British Joint Committee on Vaccination and Immunization did not single out people in prison in its allocation plans, though Fazel said he expected that those in prison who qualified in the first round based on age or health conditions would receive one.
-The British Prison Service referred questions to the Department of Health and Social Care, which did not immediately respond to a request for comment.
+The British Prison Service referred questions to the National Health Services, which did not immediately respond to a request for comment.

 Canada, in contrast, started vaccinating older and medically vulnerable federal inmates in the first phase of its vaccine program, launched this month.
 James Worthington, the national medical adviser for Correctional Service Canada, said around 600 people 70 years old and above would be offered the Moderna vaccine, in keeping with national guidelines.